Dane-Dawson/proptipus/README.md

 *whew*, that was a mouthful!

 Proptipus is an octopus made out of React components.
-He consists of one `Octopus` component that contains within it 8 unique `Tentacle` components.
+He consists of one `Proptipus` component that contains within it 8 unique `Tentacle` components.
 Unfortunately our poor pal Proptipus had a really rough night and can't quite get his tentacles to respond how he wants them to!
 Let's help connect his thoughts (stored in `state` in our `Proptipus` component) to his `Tentacle` components how they should.

 **NOTE**